Also available in: Español

 While discussing the achievements, development, and future of the accounting profession, I began to ponder the reasons for its stagnation.
 Despite our many efforts, we are still far from gold medal contention in the race of ‘iron clad professions’.

-It was here that I remembered the last cartoon I watched, called "The CROODS"; and it occurred to me that my beloved accounting profession may slightly resemble its characters.
+It was here that I remembered the last cartoon movie I watched on a plane.
+It was called "The CROODS"; and it occurred to me that my beloved accounting profession may slightly resemble its characters.
 For those of you who wisely choose to sleep or work during our lengthy travels, "The CROODS" depicts a family of cavemen who were forced to change their outlook and behavior as a result of the destruction of their home.

 In my alarmed state, I wondered, "Good lord, am I a Crood?
 Are my fellow accountants Croods?"
 Do we only change our modus operandi when forced to?
 (Think Enron, and CLICO in Trinidad).
 This then begs the question: can we afford to continue to function as such, in the dynamic business environment in which we currently operate?